6ixwerp/cse15l-lab-reports/LabReport1.md

 ![Image](cat2.png)

-For my third use of cat which was used with a path to a file as an argument, the working directory would be under /home/lecture1/messages/en-us.txt.
-It would produce the file contents within the en-us.txt file which is 'Hello World!', this is because the cat can only print the contents of a file.
-This output was expected.
+For my third use of cat which was used with a path to a file as an argument, the working directory would be under /home/lecture1/messages.
+It would produce the contents within the "en-us.txt" file which is 'Hello World!', this is because cat can only print the contents of a file.
+There was no error.

 ![Image](cat3.png)